dntalx/surfs_up/README.md

 ## Results
 When we take a look at the temeprature information for the monts of June and December on the tables (accordingly) and graphs below, we can see some important information needed to see if the temperature will be good for an ice cream shop.

 ![Alt text](https://github.com/dntalx/surfs_up/blob/main/Resources/June_stats.png) ![Alt text](https://github.com/dntalx/surfs_up/blob/main/Resources/December_stats.png)
 ![Alt text](https://github.com/dntalx/surfs_up/blob/main/Resources/June_graph.png) ![Alt text](https://github.com/dntalx/surfs_up/blob/main/Resources/Dec_graph.png)

+1) We can see that the average temperature for June is 75 degrees if we round it up and 71 de grees for December.
+Looking at both averages, we can see that it is not too cold during the month of December for people to want an ice cream

+2) The minimum temperature for the month of June was 64 degrees, while in December, the minimum tempearature was 56.
+We can look in the graphs how often those tempratures occured during both months and we can see that, while they are not common at all, temperatures during the month of December might not be as favorable for an ice cream business.

+3) The maximum temperatures  85 83

 ## Summary